This is an English translation. Read the Icelandic original

 For most EU member states, including Iceland, NATO is the foundation of their defence.
 The EU Treaties explicitly recognise that NATO is the basis of collective defence for those states that are members.
 Joining the EU would change nothing about our current security arrangements: we are in NATO without having our own army, and exactly the same arrangement would apply if we were also in the EU.

-In short: The EU is not a military alliance and cannot decide to create an army without the unanimous consent of all member states β€” where Iceland would have a veto.
-As an EU member, Iceland would remain military-free, would maintain its security ties through NATO, and would receive the same legal protections that Ireland secured to safeguard its special status.
+In short: The EU is not a military alliance and cannot decide to create an army without the unanimous consent of all member states (where Iceland would have a veto).
+As an EU member, Iceland would be the only country without an army.
+We would maintain our security ties through NATO and would receive the same legal protections to safeguard our special status as neutral states have received.

 Sources and further reading: